 Alex Shaw’s London Marathon story: from diagnosis to determination

-At 46, Alex Shaw leads a bustling life as an Associate Director at Progeny in Leeds.
-For nearly 16 years, he’s poured his expertise into his work there, balancing it with a rich family life near Wakefield, where he resides with his partner and two children Matilda, aged 10, and Isaac, aged 7.
+At 46, Alex Shaw leads a busy life as Associate Director at Progeny in Leeds.
+He has worked there for nearly 16 years.
+He balances his career with family life near Wakefield, living with his partner and two children, Matilda, 10, and Isaac, 7.

 But behind the scenes of his seemingly comfortable life lies a story of resilience and determination that few would anticipate.
 In December 2022, Alex received a diagnosis that would change his life’s trajectory – lung cancer.